Svenito/versup/README.md

 # Configuration

-On intial launch, versup copies a default config to your home directory (`~/.config/versup.json`) which has some good defaults.
+Versup has a default configuration which is shown below

 ```
 {